ArthurSonzogni/chromiumos-platform2/diagnostics/docs/event_supportability.md

 - How we determine if an event is supported.
 - What we need from OEMs to configure to make the event supported.

-This document assumes that OEMs/ODMs understand how to make change to the Boxster config, if OEMs/ODMs have any trouble on this, please [contact us][team-contact].
+This document assumes that OEMs/ODMs understand how to make changes to the Boxster config.
+If OEMs/ODMs have any trouble on this, please [contact us][team-contact].

 [team-contact]: mailto:cros-tdm-tpe-eng@google.com